Mediatek-Cloud/mcs-resources/content/zh-CN/tutorial/7688_led_tutorial.md

 while True:
     command = commandChannel.recv(1024)
     logging.info("recv:" + command)
-    # command can be a response of heart beat or an update of the LED_control,
+    # command can be a response of heart beat or an update of the LED_Control,
     # so we split by ',' and drop device id and device key and check length
     fields = command.split(',')[2:]

     if len(fields) > 1:
         timeStamp, dataChannelId, commandString = fields
-        if dataChannelId == 'LED_control':
+        if dataChannelId == 'LED_Control':
             # check the value - it's either 0 or 1
             commandValue = int(commandString)
             logging.info("led :%d" % commandValue)